mahfuzalhasan/spatial-context-network/README.md

 Please look into *config.py* carefully to set necessary parameters for the training and evaluation

 ## Training
 Run *train_segmentation.py*.
 On config file, set *val_fold* to select which fold to train on.
 Please look into other variables in *config.py*.
+We used equal sampling of positive and negative slices during training of the network.

 ## Evaluation
 Run *test_segmentation.py*.
 Set best model path in *config.py*.